umd-lib/vagrant-drum/README.md

-Vagrant + DSpace = vagrant-dspace
+Vagrant + Drum = vagrant-drum
 =================================

 [Vagrant](http://vagrantup.com) can be used to spin up a temporary Virtual Machine (VM) in a variety of providers ([VirtualBox](http://www.virtualbox.org), [VMWare](http://www.vmware.com/), [Amazon AWS](http://aws.amazon.com/), etc).

-Simply put, 'vagrant-dspace' uses Vagrant and [Puppet](http://puppetlabs.com/) to auto-install latest DSpace on the VM provider of your choice (though so far we've mostly tested with VirtualBox).
+Simply put, 'vagrant-drum' uses Vagrant and [Puppet](http://puppetlabs.com/) to auto-install latest DSpace on the VM provider of your choice (though so far we've mostly tested with VirtualBox).

 Some example use cases for 'vagrant-dspace':
 * Lets you easily install the latest version of DSpace on a Virtual Machine in order to try it out or test upgrades, etc.